JonJagger/cyber-dojo/README.md

 entering your programming dojo
 ==============================
   * on *each* participating computer...
-  * enter the 6-character id into the green input box
+  * enter the dojo's 6-character id into the green input box
   * click the [enter] button
   * the server will tell you which animal you are (eg Panda).
   * click [ok]